oldpocket/venice/README.md

     https://github.com/oldpocket/venice/issues

-Or if you have any comments, please don't hesitate to email me, Fabio Godoy (fabio.godoy at oldpocket com).
+Or if you have any comments, please don't hesitate to email me, Fabio Godoy (fabio dot godoy at me dot com).

 5) Building